laurentsimon/attestation/spec/predicates/deployment.md

 Verification happens in two phases:

 1. Attestation authenticity verification.
 It takes as input an artifact, an attestation, an attestation signature and the trusted roots.
+If verification passes, it outputs the attestation's intoto statement.
+If verification fails, the attestation is considered invalid and MUST be rejected.
 Using the trusted roots, this phase verifies:
-    - The attestation signature .
+    - The attestation signature.
     - Only the authoritative scopes are present in the attestation.
 If a scope type is unrecognized or not supported by the verifier, verification MUST fail.
 If a scope type is non-empty and the generator is _not_ authoritative for the scope type, verification MUST fail.
     - Required scopes are present in the attestation.
-  If verification passes, it outputs the attestation's intoto statement.
-If verification fails, the attestation is considered invalid and MUST be rejected.
 2. Scope match verification.
 It takes as input the intoto payload from the previous phase.
-For scopes that identify a resource explicitely (see [Schema](#schema)), the verifier matches each scope value against its corresponding environment value where the artifact is to be deployed
+For scopes that identify a resource explicitly (see [Schema](#schema)), the verifier matches each scope value against its corresponding environment value where the artifact is to be deployed
 (e.g., a service account, a pod ID).
-For scopes that identify a resource implicitly via an autorization URI (see [Schema](#schema)), the verifier matches the value against the value in the confuguration (See [COnfiguration](#configuration)).
-Non-empty fields add constraints to the scope and are _always_ interpreted as a logical "AND".
-The verifier MUST compare each scope values to its corresponding environment values using an equality comparison.
+For scopes that identify a resource implicitly via an authorization URI (see [Schema](#schema)), the verifier matches the value against the URI in the configuration (See [Configuration](#configuration)).
+Non-empty fields add constraints to the protection scope and are _always_ interpreted as a logical "AND".
+The verifier MUST compare each scope value to its expected value using an equality comparison.
 If the values are all equal, verification passes.
 Otherwise, it MUST fail.
 Unset scopes (either a scope type with an empty value or a non-present scope) are interpreted as "any value" and are ignored.

 ### Supported Scopes